FireIsGood/endless-struggle/README.md

 # Endless Struggle

 An app to test a PocketBase backend.
+It is hosted on GitHub because funny free hosting.

 ## Installation